microsoft/MixedReality-UXTools-Unreal/Docs/Installation.md

 ## Prerequisites

-Before getting started with UX Tools, make sure that you have [installed the required tools](https://docs.microsoft.com/windows/mixed-reality/install-the-tools?tabs=unity) and [Unreal Engine 4.25.3 or later](https://www.unrealengine.com/get-now), as earlier versions are not supported.
+Before getting started with UX Tools, make sure that you have [installed the required tools](https://docs.microsoft.com/windows/mixed-reality/install-the-tools?tabs=unreal).

 ## Getting the prebuilt plugin